 - ITNs and IRS are less practical for displaced populations as they are constantly moving and staying in makeshift shelters.
 Nets, even if available, may be resold for money to cover other basic needs.

 If we hope to one day reduce the number of malaria cases to zero and prevent outbreaks of dengue, new prevention tools must be introduced.
 In combination with existing methods, spatial repellents could help achieve global goals faster.
-Through a series of clinical trials and operational research in Kenya, Sri Lanka, Mali, and Uganda, the AEGIS team will generate further evidence about the efficacy and cost-effectiveness of spatial repellents the WHO needs in order to make a recommendation regarding spatial repellents as a complementary tool for vector control.
-With funding from Unitaid, the University of Notre Dame is implementing this project in partnership with the Kenya Medical Research Institute, Catholic Relief Services, National Dengue Control Unit within the Ministry of Health of Sri Lanka, the Johns Hopkins Center for Communication Programs, SC Johnson and FHIClinical.
+Through a series of clinical trials and operational research in Kenya, Sri Lanka, Mali, and Uganda, the AEGIS team will generate further evidence about the efficacy and cost-effectiveness of spatial repellents the World Health Organization needs in order to make a recommendation regarding spatial repellents as a complementary tool for vector control.
+With funding from Unitaid, the University of Notre Dame is implementing this project in partnership with the Kenya Medical Research Institute, Centers for Disease Control and Prevention, Catholic Relief Services, Malaria Research and Training Center, National Dengue Control Unit within the Ministry of Health of Sri Lanka, the Johns Hopkins Center for Communication Programs, SC Johnson, and FHIClinical.